mikeoleary/AWS-Ubuntu-Terraform/README.md

 # AWS-Ubuntu-Terraform
-Deploys an Ubuntu instance and installs Terraform
+Deploys an Ubuntu instance and installs Terraform for when you need a VM that you can quickly spin up and delete.

 ## Instructions